19 ways of greeting guests for a warm hotel welcome

 To help your guest settle in, take a few minutes to point out where amenities such as the restaurant, curio shop, and spa are located.

-What to avoid when greeting and welcoming your guest?
+Things to avoid when greeting and welcoming your guest

 The last thing you want is for all your effort at making the hotel guests feel welcome to fall flat because of one mistake.
 The following are four of the most common pitfalls to avoid at all costs: